Kuznetsov-100-Rads-Bar/P12-SportSee-OCR/README.md

 You can view your React application in web, you can go at http://localhost:3000 to view it in your browser.

 Example URL
-You can test the website display using the id 12 (http://localhost:3000/user/12
+You can test the website display using the id 12 http://localhost:3000/user/12

+Note:
+    .SportSee API only contains data for users with id 12 and 18.
+    .user 18 has an alternative version of the chart "Sessions average duration", more relevant than the one on the Figma mock-up.